 Northern Norway

-While generally colder than the south, the coastal areas of Northern Norway, such as Lofoten, Senja, or even Tromso, generally have mild temperatures due to Gulf Stream that warms up the waters.
+While generally colder than the south, the coastal areas of Northern Norway, such as Lofoten, Senja, or even Tromso, generally have mild temperatures due to the Gulf Stream that warms up the waters.
 However, be prepared for rain and colder days as well.

 Ultimate Norway summer packing list